syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-images.md

 ---
-title: Working with images in PowerPoint Presentation
+title: Working with images in PowerPoint Presentation |Syncfusion|
 description: Working with images in PowerPoint Presentation
 platform: file-formats
 control: Presentation